 The combination of ArcGIS maps and Power BI takes mapping beyond the presentation of points on a map to a whole new level.
 Choose from base maps, location types, themes, symbol styles, and reference layers to create gorgeous informative map visualizations.
 The combination of authoritative data layers on a map with spatial analysis conveys a deeper understanding of the data in your visualization.
 While you cannot create an ArcGIS for Power BI map on a mobile device, you can view and interact with it.

 ArcGIS for Power BI supports Power BI Report Server in online environments only; it isn't supported in an offline environment.

 GIS stands for Geographic Information Systems.

-The example below uses a dark gray canvas to show regional sales as a heatmap against a demographic layer of 2016 median disposable income.
+The example below uses a dark gray canvas to show regional sales as a heatmap against a demographic layer of 2020 USA Median Disposable Income.
 As you'll see as you read on, using ArcGIS for Power BI offers enhanced mapping capability, demographic data, and even-more compelling map visualizations so you can tell your best story.

 This tutorial uses Power BI Desktop and the PBIX Retail Analysis sample.
 ArcGIS for Power BI maps can also be created using the Power BI service.

 - From the upper left section of the menu bar, select File > Open report.